LonaDB/JavaScript-Client/README.md

 This is the JavaScript Client for [LonaDB](https://github.com/LonaDB/Server)

-LunaDB is my 3rd attempt in creating my own "database".
+LonaDB is my 3rd attempt in creating my own "database".
 Please keep in mind that this is a early prototype.

 1st attempt: [ShinoaDB](https://github.com/Hanyaku-Chan/ShinoaDB)